BBVA/kapow/spec/README.md

   * The HTTP status code (e.g., `400`, which is a bad request).
 The target audience of this information is the client code.
 The client can thus use this information to control the program flow.
-  * The HTTP reason phrase.
-The target audience in this case is the human operating the client.
-The human can use this information to make a decision on how to proceed.
+  * The HTTP body.
+On read requests, containing the data retrieved as 'application/octet-stream' mime type.
 * Regarding HTTP request and response bodies:
   * The response body will be empty in case of error.
   * It will transport binary data in other case.